acannistra/texme/README.md

 the program (i.e. `texme -h` and `texme add -h` both work).

 ## Todo:
-- [ ] Add a `--dir` argument, or maybe a smarter functionality that detects nonexistent but desired output directories, to the `new` method so we can place rendered templates in new directories.
+- [x] Add a `--dir` argument, or maybe a smarter functionality that detects nonexistent but desired output directories, to the `new` method so we can place rendered templates in new directories. (done)